joseangelgil/Classic-Games-Bricks/README.md

 # Bricks
 A classic game where the player has to break all the bricks to win.
+(PC version only)

 This project was made from scratch based on the classic game "Brick Breaker" for learning purposes only, as part of my own programming learning path.